Climate Action

 Our sustainability management system is as follows:

-The "Sustainability Management Committee" discusses policies and measures related to sustainability efforts, including actions against climate change (including TCFD compliance), deliberates on things such as risk management in relation to ESG management, and reports to the Board of Directors at least twice a year.
+The "Sustainability Management Committee" discusses policies and measures related to sustainability efforts, including actions against climate change (including TCFD compliance), deliberates on things such as risk management in relation to ESG management, and reports to the Board of Directors about twice a year.

 In 2022, to address TCFD compliance, we organized two sub-committees under the Sustainability Management Committee: the "Sustainability Consideration Subcommittee 2022" and the "Subcommittee for Consideration of Materiality-Related Commercialization" to examine climate-related risks and opportunities.
-Table 1 summarizes the main roles of each organization and their achievements in 2022.
+Table 1 summarizes the main roles of each organization and their achievements from 2022 to 2024.

-Table-1 The role of the Sustainability Management System and its achievements in 2022
+The role of the Sustainability Management System and its achievements from 2022 to 2024

 Sustainability Management Committee

-Committee Chairman: Executive in Charge of Sustainability (Chief of Corporate planning headquarters)
+Committee Chairperson Executive in Charge of Sustainability (Chief of Corporate planning headquarters) Representative Director, President & CEO

-Committee Member: 12 in attendance including Business Managers and General Managers
+Committee Members 12 in attendance including Business Managers and General Managers Heads from each Headquarters, 7 persons in total

 • Recommendations made by the Sustainability Consideration Subcommittee 2022 and the Subcommittee for Consideration of Materiality-Related Commercialization